Workday/upshot-montague/README.md

   two nouns, and the end result of `(Noun) plus (Noun)` syntactically is just another noun.
   So far, so good!
 - It has the semantic definition `λ {y: Int => λ {x: Int => x + y}}`.
-In other words, it's a function that takes an integer and returns a function that an integer, adding the first integer to it.
+In other words, it's a function that takes an integer and returns a function that another integer, adding the first integer to it.
 Uncurrying it (because in Montague semantics, all functions must be curried) simply yields `λ {x: Int, y: Int => x + y}`.
 Well, that's pretty straightforward.